Is my money safe? What you need to know about bank failures

 NEW YORK (AP) — Recent turmoil in the banking industry may have you worried about your money.

-The collapses earlier this year of Silicon Valley Bank and Signature Bank, which catered mostly to the tech industry, were the second- and third-biggest bank failures in U.S. history.
+PacWest, a small regional bank based in Los Angeles, plunged almost 40% Thursday after the company confirmed it may put itself up for sale with anxiety over potential bank runs sending shares of smaller banks tumbling this week.

-Now there are concerns about a third bank, First Republic Bank.
-Shares tumbled earlier this week after the bank revealed that depositors withdrew more than $100 billion in the wake of the Silicon Valley Bank collapse.
+Since March, three regional banks have failed — Silicon Valley Bank, Signature Bank and First Republic Bank.

-A report Friday from the Federal Reserve found that Silicon Valley Bank failed due to a combination of extremely poor bank management, weakened regulations and lax government supervision.
+On Monday, First Republic Bank, became the third U.S. bank to collapse in the past two months.
+Most of First Republic’s assets are being acquired by JPMorgan.
+Silicon Valley Bank and Signature Bank, which catered mostly to the tech industry, both collapsed in March.

 IS MY MONEY SAFE?